 Vincor was connected to the Town's sewerage system from October 2002 to July 01, 2015.
 During this period, Vincor's wastewater was sampled by the Town at least twice per month to confirm compliance with the terms and conditions of the connection agreement and for invoicing purposes.
-There was no influent received from Vincor in 2016.
+Since 2015, there has been no influent received from Vincor.